-The relevant Corporate Director / Chair of the Critical Incident Management Team is responsible for ensuring that an accurate record of the Critical Incident response is maintained, by maintaining a personal log of the incident and ensuring that all meetings of the Critical Incident Management Team are properly and adequately documented.
+The relevant Corporate Director / Chair of the Critical Incident Management Team is responsible for providing administrative support to ensure that an accurate record of the Critical Incident response is maintained, by maintaining a personal log of the incident and ensuring that all meetings of the Critical Incident Management Team are properly and adequately documented.
+Training opportunities exist for volunteer loggists via the Emergency Planning Team.